aki-0517/marp-md-memo/md/marp/marp04.md

 **However...**
 - Based on feedback, it is important to thoroughly evaluate the accuracy of each assembly (e.g., by comparison with the reference genome and detailed metrics) before proceeding to polishing or scaffolding.
-- The workflow will be revised to select the most accurate assembly after comprehensive evaluation, rather than assuming Canu is best by default.
+- The workflow will be revised to select the most accurate assembly after comprehensive evaluation, rather than assuming Canu is best by default.→ next step

 ---
 ## Evaluate Assembly Accuracy (Coverage)